anto-n1/process_bereal_data/README.md

 Feel free to suggest improvements or ask any questions! 😊

-Made with love from :fr:
+Made with :heart: from :fr: